First-Time Home Buyer Programs in Ohio article content

 Cincinnati

-City ADDI / HOME programs: Cincinnati's ADDI (HOME‑funded) program guidance shows assistance up to about $14,999 (deferred/forgivable, with a five‑year residency/recapture provision).
+City ADDI / HOME programs: Cincinnati program guidance references ADDI/HOME assistance commonly capped at $14,999 (deferred/forgivable, typically with a five‑year residency/recapture provision).
 Many buyers in the Cincinnati metro also qualify for the Federal Home Loan Bank of Cincinnati's Welcome Home grants when available.
-See the city's CON plans and guidance: City of Cincinnati program guidance (PDF).
+See the city's program guidance: City of Cincinnati program guidance (PDF).

 FHLB Cincinnati – Welcome Home

-The Federal Home Loan Bank (FHLB) of Cincinnati runs the Welcome Home program (through member lenders) on a cyclical basis; the 2026 cycle published grants up to $20,000 in many cases.
-This is a grant (not a forgivable second) but it is seasonal and first‑come‑first‑served — confirm current cycle dates with an FHLB member lender.
+The Federal Home Loan Bank (FHLB) of Cincinnati runs the Welcome Home program (through member lenders) on a cyclical basis; recent cycles (2026) published grants up to $20,000 in many cases.
+This is grant funding administered through participating member lenders and is seasonal — confirm current cycle dates and availability with a participating FHLB member lender.
 See FHLB Cincinnati Welcome Home Program materials.

 Additional Information:

-• Mortgage Tax Credit (MTC): OHFA's Mortgage Tax Credit can reduce federal tax liability.
+- Mortgage Tax Credit (MTC): OHFA's Mortgage Tax Credit can reduce federal tax liability.
 MTC Plus offers a tax credit equal to 40% of annual mortgage interest paid (maximum $2,000/year).
 MTC Basic provides 20% in target areas and 15% for non‑target areas.
-Note: OHFA's MTC page shows timing/availability may change — the program was closed for applications as of May 13, 2026 and expected to reopen July 1, 2026.
-See OHFA Mortgage Tax Credit.
+As of May 13, 2026 OHFA was not accepting MTC applications and expected the program to be available again on July 1, 2026 — check the official OHFA page for updates.
+(OHFA Mortgage Tax Credit).

-• FHA Loans: FHA generally lets qualified borrowers put 3.5% down with a credit score of 580 or higher per HUD guidance; however OHFA's FHA applicants must meet OHFA program credit overlays (OHFA lists FHA at 650+ for its products).
-Always confirm the lender's and OHFA's current score overlays.
-(See HUD/FHA documentation and OHFA pages).
+- FHA Loans: FHA generally allows qualified borrowers to put 3.5% down with a credit score of 580 or higher per HUD; OHFA requires OHFA‑approved borrowers to meet OHFA program overlays (OHFA lists FHA at 650+ for its products).
+Confirm the lender's and OHFA's current score overlays.
+(See HUD/FHA documentation and OHFA pages.)

 Programs and dollar caps change regularly — always verify specifics with an OHFA‑approved lender or the official program page(s) linked above before advising clients.